idfubar/AV102/transcripts/week4/assisting_learners_in_online_forums.md

 be
 another member of your distributed team who is
-... got stock ... might be a
+... got stuck ... might be a
 student that you're helping in a MOOC ...
 I mean
 I guess for the ...
 to the extent that it's a student who's really focusing their time on